jforrest602/projects/MYDFIR_30Day_Challenge_Part5.md

 ## Day 22: Creating Alerts & Dashboards in Kibana (4/4)
 Now that the Mythic agent is up and running, I want to create an alert that will capture the generated telemetry and visualize it with an associated dashboard.

-Returning to the Elastic web GUI, under the hamburger menu, navigate to `Analytics > Discover`.
+Returning to the Elastic web GUI, under the hamburger menu, navigate to `Analytics > Discover`, I am going to define custom search parameters for this alert which will feed the visualization.

 To locate the C2 telemetry, I search for the payload I created and deployed yesterday, called `svchost-jf.exe`.
-In a real-world scenario, this information wouldn't be readily available, but this is for educational purposes.
+In a real-world scenario, this information wouldn't be readily available, but this is for educational purposes, so I am cheating a little to get started.

+To further hone these results, I want to focus on `event.code: 1`, Sysmon Process Create which contains the MD5 hash which can be used to try and gain additional information.
+The custom search so far is: `svchost-jf.exe and event.code: 1`.
+This search returns just one result.

+Delving into this event's details, one particular field stands out: `winlog.event_data.OriginalFileName: Apollo.exe`, which was an executable used in the C2 attack.
+This will be included in the custom search parameters.

+The SHA256 hash could be useful even though it is quite easy for attackers to modify.

+In the end, my custom search is: `event.code: 1 and (winlog.event_data.Hashes: 0D2AA0566EAC0BE21B03982D79B73FBB9BEE93E543F82BEB229C25946EBE5243 or winlog.event_data.OriginalFileName: Apollo.exe)`.

+Breaking this search down,
++ `event.code: 1` filters for logs that have an `event.code` value of `1`.
++ `(winlog.event_data.Hashes: 0D2AA0566EAC0BE21B03982D79B73FBB9BEE93E543F82BEB229C25946EBE5243 or winlog.event_data.OriginalFileName: Apollo.exe)` is a logical OR condition combining two fields for filtering.
+  - `winlog.event_data.Hashes: 0D2AA0566EAC0BE21B03982D79B73FBB9BEE93E543F82BEB229C25946EBE5243` will match logs where the file’s hash matches this specific value.
+  - `winlog.event_data.OriginalFileName: Apollo.exe` filters logs for events related to a file named `Apollo.exe`.
++`svchost-jf.exe` is removed because it could potentially return unwanted results.

+This query is looking for events where a particular action occurred (event code 1) that involves either a file with a specific hash or the execution of a file named Apollo.exe.